paperduck/code_timer/README.md

 ### Overview

-This is a simple one-off utility for timing how long code takes to run.
+This is a simple utility for timing how long code takes to run.

-It is a wrapper around the standard Python `timeit` module.
+It uses the standard Python module `timeit`.

 ### How to Use